-The original KKK-model is the brainchild of prof Jan Renkema, formerly of the University of Tilburg.
+The original CCC Model is the brainchild of prof Jan Renkema, formerly of the University of Tilburg.
 His articles on the development and use of the model for text analysis and improvement are both prolific and readily available online.

 About the facilitator: John Linnegar

 is a text editor, writer, developer of House Style guides for clients.
 Trainer of editors since 1999: Basic/Advanced Copy Editing and Proofreading; English Grammar for Editors; Book Design and Production Fundamentals; Editing Law Texts; Editing Maths and Science; Editing for Academic Purposes; Writing/Editing for the Web.
 Author of several publications on editing- and language-related topics, including Text Editing

 (UPA, 2012) and guides for the Professional Editors’ Guild (PEG, South Africa): Consistency